ElizavetaShikhova/IMAP/README.md

-To start the programm write `python main.py`
+To start the program write `python main.py`
+Please start program from console, because it doesn't work correctly in IDE

 Available commands:
 * `connect`: connect to server